 than 8 students on the firing line, for basic courses.

-Does a Basic Handgun Training discount work for CCW training?
+Does a Basic Handgun Training course work for CCW training?

 NO. The Basic Handgun is not for CCW training.
 However, after

 attending our Basic Handgun course, you are eligible for a CCW training discount (Day 2 of 2), for a

 What will prohibit me from attending a class with you?

 Criminal history such as Felony convictions, domestic violence convictions, current

 restraining orders, history of mental illness, any kind of illegal activity, being under the influence of alcohol